VasilyMorzhakov/markup_server/README.md

    AWS_KEY
    AWS_KEY_ID

-Also, I couldn't find a way to put the site address-line to envs in confd_nginx.conf, so pay attention to YOUR_SITE before build docker.
+Pay attention to YOUR_SITE before build docker - this should correspond to your site name.

 To run the docker from Docker Hub, for example: